nvanlaerebeke/mitto/src/Readme.md

 Testing:
   - Unicode/UTF-32 tests for parts where were interact with text
    - Json messages
 	  - Message names
 	  - Verify input byte[], so that no crashes happen when bogus/invalid data is tranfered There is no error handling on the Frame objects for example
+	  - Think about how functional tests can be realized

-  - Message names where the text in byte[] > 255, should cause an exception
+    - Message names where the text in byte[] > 255, should cause an exception For UTF-32 this will be quite a bit faster than UTF-8 or even 16